Sales and use tax in California

 In June 2018, the Supreme Court of the United States overruled the physical presence rule with its decision in South Dakota v.
 Wayfair, Inc. States are now free to tax businesses based on their economic and virtual connections to the state, or economic nexus.

-Affiliate nexus: Having ties to businesses or affiliates in California.
-This includes, but isn’t limited to, the design and development of property sold by the remote retailer, or solicitation of sales of goods on behalf of the retailer.
+- Affiliate nexus: Having ties to businesses or affiliates in California.
+This includes, but isn’t limited to, the design and development of tangible personal property (goods) sold by the remote retailer, or solicitation of sales of goods on behalf of the retailer.

 If you have sales tax nexus in California, you’re required to register with the CDTFA and to charge, collect, and remit the appropriate tax to the state.